ply2022/NanoSeqWorkshop/_episodes/01-hpg.md

 ~~~
 {: .output}

 > The `grep` command is similar to `sed` in that it has a large number of arguments that make it very powerful and versatile.
-You can learn more about grep here: [grep manual](https://www.gnu.org/software/grep/manual/grep.html){: target="_blank"}
+You can learn more about grep here: [grep manual](https://www.gnu.org/software/grep/manual/grep.html)
 {: .tips}

 ## Piping commands